The importance and values of free expression

 The fact of the matter is that both parties involved are entitled to their own dialogue.
 And despite the moral implications surrounding this dilemma, the First Amendment protects all forms of speech, even hate speech.
 Currently, the Covington Catholic men involved are in the pursuit of suing CNN for $250 million for "vicious" and "direct attacks" following the past incident.
 Other news networks including Washington post is also involved.

-perhaps, running around your workplace as you arbitrarily blurt the n-word is NOT the grandest idea.
+It is important to note that the First Amendment does not in fact protect your speech absolutely without exceptions.
+So perhaps, running around your workplace as you arbitrarily blurt the n-word is NOT the grandest idea.
 Just a thought.

 Similarly to Spinoza, C. Edwin Baker's Human Liberty and Freedom of Speech expresses the idea that "free speech allows us to express themselves and thereby create their own identity—and, in the process perhaps, find kindred spirits."
 And for me, this is most definitely applicable to my life.